 IVF stands for in vitro fertilization and is a common fertilization treatment that is slowly making itself known in society.
 It is one of the most widely famous types of Assisted Reproductive Technology (ART).
 The procedure includes using a combination of medicines and surgical procedures to help fertilize the egg and then implant the fertilized egg in the fetus.
 IVF is a month-long procedure that includes several steps from the inception to the fertility stage.
 It does not have a 100% guarantee of succeeding.
 Sometimes, it may succeed in one try but many times it takes several tries.

-Although Indian law does not necessarily dictate any egg donation or surrogacy policies, ICMR provides a guideline for the clinics and institutes to follow.
-The ART Bill passed in 2010 states that any clinic following ART guidelines must keep the client and donor information confidential, no gamete produced by an individual under the age of 21 must be used, a clinic must not indulge in any commercial element in donor programmes or gestational surrogacy etc. These guidelines help build the patient’s confidence in the clinics.
+Although Indian law does not necessarily dictate any egg donation or Altruistic Surrogacy policies, ICMR provides a guideline for the clinics and institutes to follow.
+The ART Bill passed in 2010 states that any clinic following ART guidelines must keep the client and donor information confidential, no gamete produced by an individual under the age of 21 must be used, and a clinic must not indulge in any commercial element in donor programs or gestational Altruistic Surrogacy, etc. These guidelines help build the patient’s confidence in the clinics.

 What you should be looking for is whether the clinic’s success rate is higher than the national average.
 Along with this, look up live birth statistics for your age and not just the pregnancy statistics.
 Plus, make sure to compare their pregnancy statistics to the national average.
 Always make sure to ask for the clinic’s success rate before choosing one, and the reports are usually included in the CDC reports comparing their reported statistics because some clinics only show satellite data.
 While there are other points you take notes of, these are the few things that should be kept in mind while making an informed decision.

 The Reputation of the Top IVF Clinic in India